nalbam/docs/201912/reinvent_2019.md

 ## 12월 2일

+* AIM225 - How to build a car that does an 8.64-second lap with AWS DeepRacer
+  * Monday, Dec 2, 1:00 PM - 2:00 PM
+  * – Mirage, St. Thomas A - T1

 * DOP205-S - Amplifying CI/CD helped Wag! reduce release process by 600%
   * Monday, Dec 2, 1:00 PM - 2:00 PM
   * – Aria, Level 3 West, Juniper 4 - T1 -S